i10416/terraform-provider-piano/docs/data-sources/contract.md

 page_title: "piano_contract Data Source - piano"
 subcategory: ""
 description: |-
-  Contract data source
+  Contract data source.
+This data source is used to get the contract details.
 ---

 # piano_contract (Data Source)

-Contract data source
+Contract data source.
+This data source is used to get the contract details.

 ## Example Usage